Thursday, 19 January 2023 - Annual Climate Summary for Greater Adelaide - Product code IDCKGC53L0

 The Annual climate summary, lists the main features of the weather in Greater Adelaide using the most timely and accurate information available on the date of publication; it will generally not be updated.

 This summary includes data from observing sites in or near the Greater Adelaide “Greater Capital City Statistical Area” (GCCSA).
-The Australian Bureau of Statistics designed the GCCSAs to “include the population within the urban area of the city, as well as people who regularly socialise, shop or work within the city, and live in small towns and rural areas surrounding the city.
-It is important to note that GCCSAs do not define the built up edge of the city.
-They provide a stable definition for these cities and are designed for the output of a range of social and economic survey data.”
+The Australian Bureau of Statistics designed the GCCSAs to represent a socio-economic definition of each capital city.
+This means the greater capital city boundary includes people who regularly socialise, shop or work within the capital city, but live in the small towns and rural areas surrounding the capital city.
+It does not define the built up edge of the capital city.

 In some situations, some or all of the rainfall is in the form of hail or snow.
 In these cases the totals given are for the water equivalent: the depth of liquid water that results from melting any frozen precipitation.
 There can be significant 'undercatch' of snow in strong winds, meaning the true precipitation can be higher than that reported.